 • Air drawn from the right side face passes through the condenser which extracts the heat.
 This hot air is blown out through the upper exhaust air duct.
 Air taken in from the front face is cooled by the evaporator and then blown through the cool air vent.
 All the air inlets are equipped with filters, and the exhaust air duct is protected by metal grill.

 3.6 Compressor and Fans

 • The compressor is hermetically sealed.
-A two-speed fan motor with two centrifugal fans are used to draw air across the evaporator and condenser.
+Two sets of a two-speed fan motor with a centrifugal fan are used to draw air across the evaporator and condenser.

-3.7 Drain Tank
+3.7 Condensate Pump